How To Pass The Life and Health Insurance Exam

 Divide Studying Into Small Sessions

-Going to try and learn everything in one night by reading your study materials over and over again?
-Contrary to popular belief, cramming doesn’t work.
+Trying to learn everything in one night by reading your study materials over and over again?
+Contrary to popular belief, cramming doesn’t work for everybody.

 For better long-term retention of knowledge, be sure to take regular breaks.
-Take time to go outside and enjoy nature or to do something that you enjoy.
+Take time to go outside and enjoy nature or to do something that you enjoy for a few minutes.

-In your insurance pre-licensing course, you will find printable ‘Chapter Notes’.
-These “notes” are convenient to use for study while you’re offline, however they should not be used as a replacement for the online content & features that in your course.
-Your insurance pre-licensing course features not only comprehensive reading material, but also chapter quizzes, online flashcards, and a final course exam as well.
-While the chapter quizzes provide you rationale feedback on your answer after each question/answer, the course final exam will not.
-The final exam simulates a state insurance exam by not providing immediate feedback per answer and is the same number of questions as your state insurance exam.
+In our insurance pre-licensing courses, you will find printable ‘Chapter Notes’.
+These “notes” are convenient to use for study while you’re offline, however they should not be used as a replacement for the online content & features that are in your course.
+Your insurance licensing study course contains not only comprehensive reading material, but also lesson videos, chapter quizzes, online flashcards, and a final course exam as well.